lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 ============

-This portal tutorial is the same demonstration used in the tutorial notebook DP03_04a to illustrate the phase curves of solar system objects, but fouces on main belt asteroids.
+This portal tutorial is the same demonstration used in the tutorial notebook DP03_04a to illustrate the phase curves of solar system objects, but fouces on Main Belt Asteroids (MBAs).

 Phase curve fits and absolute magnitudes
 ----------------------------------------